-Moving into my second summer I knew I wanted to stay on for winter and my goal was to move into bartending.
-I started expediting, or food running, it goes by different names at different places.
+Moving into my second summer, I knew I wanted to stay on for winter, and my goal was to move into bartending.
+I started expediting or food running; it goes by different names at different places.
 Then after another awesome summer, I went to my manager to ask for a promotion and stay on for winter.
 It wasn’t handed to me right away.
 It took three meetings to get there.
-The first with the manager I had the best rapport with, then with his manager and then finally with my general manager, reading this I don’t have to tell you she said yes.
+The first was with the manager I had the best rapport with, then with his manager, and finally with my general manager.
+Reading this, I don’t have to tell you she said yes.

-That fall after the summer season ended, I moved into bartending.
+That fall, after the summer season ended, I moved into bartending.
 I spent the winter learning on the job.
-I learned different cocktails, practiced how to mix them and tested every drink I made making sure it was right before I sent it out.
-The biggest thing I learnt was how to multi-task.
-How to be quicker, faster, more efficient for when I would really need it…the summer.
+I learned different cocktails, practised mixing them, and tested every drink I made, making sure it was right before I sent it out.
+The biggest thing I learned was how to multi-task, how to be quicker, faster, more efficient for when I would need it…the summer.
 I learnt in the trenches by making things over and over and over again.
 I learnt by being thrown to the wolves.
 Sometimes I got it right, sometimes not.
 My first busy night taught me what it would really take.
 These are listed in no particular order of importance.

-- Know your drink recipes and basic cocktails inside and out, because when it’s busy there is no time to check.
+- Know your drink recipes and basic cocktails inside and out because when it’s busy, there is no time to check.
 That being said, carry a bartending guide in the beginning for emergencies.
-I had a small one with all the basic cocktails, shooters, ect.
-So when I really didn’t know, at least I had somewhere to go.
+I had a small one with all the basic cocktails, shooters, etc. So when I really didn’t know, at least I had somewhere to go.
 That little book saved my life many times in that first year.

 - Know the difference between a cocktail, a highball and different types of beer and wine.
-This will make you a more marketable hire when eventually you start looking for other jobs or go asking for that promotion.
+This will make you a more marketable hire when you eventually start looking for other jobs or ask for that promotion.

 - Get your provincial liquor certification when you start in the biz, don’t wait until you need it.

-- You will at some point in your career deal with people trying to drive.
+- You will deal with people trying to drive at some point in your career.
 Drinking and driving should never be a negotiation.
 Be strong.
-I have always given fair warning telling guests, “If you force my hand I will call police.”
-Calling police when absolutely necessary can save your job, prevent you from being sued and most importantly it can save people’s lives.
+I have always given fair warning telling guests, “If you force my hand, I will call the police.”
+Calling the police when absolutely necessary can save your job, prevent you from being sued and, most importantly, it can save people’s lives.
 I can tell you I believe I have saved a few in my time by maintaining this practice.